schak06/README-CV/README.md

 ---

 ## 🚀 About Me
-I am a passionate software developer with experience in building web applications, databases, and automation tools.
-I love learning new technologies and solving real-world problems.
+I am a passionate software developer with experience in building some database, games.

 ---